GreenmaskIO/greenmask/docs/supporting_new_postgres.md

-# PostgreSQL Version Compatibility Testing
+# Supporting a New PostgreSQL Version

 ## Overview

-Greenmask is tested against multiple PostgreSQL versions to ensure backward and forward compatibility.
+Greenmask supports multiple PostgreSQL versions to ensure backward and forward compatibility.
+This guide explains how to add support for new PostgreSQL versions and test them.
 The test suite verifies:

 - Successful database dumps with transformations
 - Compatibility with native `pg_restore` tool